DNSCrypt/dnscrypt-protocol/draft-denis-dprive-dnscrypt.md

 - `AE`: the authenticated encryption function.
 - `<encrypted-query>`: `AE(<shared-key> <client-nonce> <client-nonce-pad>, <client-query> <client-query-pad>)`
 - `<shared-key>`: the shared key derived from `<resolver-pk>` and `<client-sk>`, using the key exchange algorithm defined in the chosen certificate.
--`<client-query>`: the unencrypted client query.
+- `<client-query>`: the unencrypted client query.
 The query is not modified; in particular, the query flags are not altered and the query length MUST be kept in queries prepared to be sent over TCP.
 - `<client-nonce-pad>`: `<client-nonce>` length is half the nonce length required by the encryption algorithm.
 In client queries, the other half, `<client-nonce-pad>` is filled with NUL bytes.
 - `<client-query-pad>`: the variable-length padding.